 Labour Assembly Members are right to say that the bridge is a “vanity project” for Boris Johnson, right to criticise it as a waste of money when Thames crossings are so much more badly needed in east London, and right to ask why the public purse will end up subsiding a tourist attraction masquerading as a vital bit of transport infrastructure.
 Well done to two Lambeth Labour councillors who voted against the plans, Malcolm Clark and Sally Prentice, who observed it was not difficult to cross the river here, and that the estimated 3 million visitors a year would make the South Bank a less enjoyable place to be.
 Politicians who see through the spin about “iconic” projects like this are too rare.
 Too many have fallen for an undoubtedly talented designer who just can’t overcome the folly of his brief: the Thames through central London is, quite obviously, an urban environment of water and stone, not a garden centre.

 As the Observer’s Rowan Moore rightly said earlier this autumn, the proposed garden bridge is “barking up the wrong tree”, and unbearably twee.
 Lumley’s self-serving voiceover on the bridge’s promotional video says “London offers the best quality of life in the world… London is a city that is always getting better, always offering us more” and that the new bridge would be “like a tiara on the head of our fabulous city”.
-The bridge’s backers say it would “add to London’s rich and diverse horticultural heritage” and that the loss of views from Waterloo Bridge and the Victoria Embankment would be outweighed by the greenery blocking them.
+The bridge’s backers say it would “add to London’s rich and diverse horticultural heritage” and that the loss of views from Waterloo Bridge and the Victoria Embankment would be outweighed by the new greenery.
 “While it is acknowledged that the proposed bridge would shorten views up and down the river when viewed from certain locations, the design is considered to be of such a high quality that it would be viewed as a positive contribution within the landscape,” its ‘visual assessment’ says.

 Such circular, subjective reasoning could be used to justify pretty much anything.
 In fact, the bridge would harm the heritage of this part of the river rather than enhance it.
 Temple Tube station – a Portland stone pavilion built in 1914-15 by Harry W Ford, a prolific Underground architect – would be monstrously overshadowed by huge ramps, pictured here (because of shipping on the river, the bridge has to be a minimum 12.6m above Mean High Water level).
 Given that the bridge’s trees would be “up to 15m” high on top of that, it sounds more like an obstruction than a new vista.
 And rather than make this part of London greener and more accessible, in the short term the bridge would deforest and paralyse it: as Londonist – one of the few media outlets not to have fallen for the spin – reminds us, building the bridge would involve the felling of no fewer than 27 mature trees on the south bank and the “temporary closure” of Temple tube station for six months (not very temporary if you ask me).